sloisy/sloisy/README.md

 ## Hello Github! <img src="https://cdn.discordapp.com/emojis/888711638755188766.png" width="25px"> <img src="https://komarev.com/ghpvc/?username=byzasn&label=Numbers%20of%20visitors&color=ff4600" alt="sloisy" />

 - ⭐ Hi, I'm Sloisy.
 I am 17 years old.
 I've been using Discord for about 3 years.
 I started developing bots on Discord 2.5 year ago.
 Apart from bot development, I like watching movies , listening to music and to sleep.
 Developing bots on Discord was a phase and I want to go further.
 You can easily find me on Discord with the tag **[Sloisy#0666](https://discord.com/users/451059836172501013)**.
-See you , byzas love you !
+See you , sloisy love you !